SignalRichard/dotnet-console-interview-example/README.md

 > Note: the algorithm specification is written in PlusCal and translated to TLA+

 To run the model checker you can open the spec using the TLA Toolbox and then run the associated model.
 Or in VS Code with the TLA+ (Temporal Logic of Actions) extension you can run the `TLA+: Parse module` action from the command palette and then run `TLA+: Check model with TLC` with the specification file open.

-### Running

-If you have `opa`, and `PowerShell` installed you can run the [run.ps1](scripts/run.ps1) script from the repository root and it will run the OPA server and run the console application with a set of predefined inputs that will get validated by calling the OPA server.

-`./scripts/run.ps1`

-The test inputs can be changed by updating the [test_arguments.json](scripts/test_arguments.json) file.

-You can also pass your own executable/application file path to the script so that it will use your implementation instead of the sample.

-`./scripts/run.ps1 -ApplicationFilePath "<full-path-to-my-exe>"`

-To run the PowerShell Pester tests, run `Invoke-Pester -Path './NoSingleInstanceCharacters'` inside the `/scripts` folder.

-> If the command `Invoke-Pester` is not found, ensure you have installed the `Pester` module either directly of via the [requirements.psd1](requirements.psd1) using `PSDepend` (see [Install-Dependencies.ps1](scripts/Install-Dependencies.ps1) for PowerShell setup).

-#### Dev Container

-This repository also supports the use of Dev Containers which integrates into VS Code.
-In VS Code with the "Dev Containers" extension installed you can reopen this repository in a development container which will be built with all the necessary tools, including `dotnet`, `PowerShell` (with module dendencies), `Open Policy Agent`, and `TLA+`.

-> To use Dev Containers with this repository requires VS Code + Dev Containers extension and Docker Desktop (+ WSL on Windows).